 We will be asking customers to reduce their kerosene levels to as low as possible before making the swap and may recommend having the inside of the tank cleaned as part of the conversion process.

 As part of any swap from Kerosene to HVO we will be strongly recommending that HVO is not introduced to existing storage installations which do not have secondary containment and/or are over 20 years of age.

 If you are transitioning from oil to HVO, it may be an ideal opportunity though for you to consider upgrading the tank in your garden and installing a bunded oil tank, which is a tank within a leak proof area or a double skinned oil tank.
 A bunded tank offers an extra layer of protection for homeowners against costly accidental oil spillages, theft, and environmental concerns.

 Changes to the way we heat our homes must happen if we are to achieve the net zero target.
 However, replacing an existing boiler should be a future-proof investment.
-There are no current plans to end the use of heating oil (see answer below), and we are confident that modern boilers will work efficiently with HVO.
-Conversion to the new fuels is expected to be straightforward and inexpensive.
+Boilers can continue to be purchased until at least 2026 (see answer below), and we are confident that modern boilers will work efficiently with HVO.
+Conversion to the new fuel is expected to be straightforward and inexpensive.

 It is also worth remembering that, even if you continue to use fossil fuels, updating your existing system with a high efficiency condensing boiler will almost certainly reduce your energy bills – and your emissions – often by a substantial amount.